SETINSTRANSLATION

 3

-Offset from the IMU center of navigation to the external position source location.
+Offset from the IMU centre of navigation to the external position source location.

 This offset type is for use with the EXTERNALPVAS command.